Structured Questions — question_discipline

 How it works — batch-cascade against the registry

 A pre-call hook walks every question in the call and matches its first token against a small registry of approved prefixes hardcoded in the script.
-The registry is short — most entries name very specific ceremonies (unlocking a plugin, approving a job, approving a plan stage, reporting upstream, authorizing a plugin-editing job at creation, and the others), and one ([WAITING]) is the deliberate generic — a catch-all for the cases where the seed agent legitimately needs input from the user and the situation does not fit one of the structured ceremonies.
+The registry is short — most entries name very specific ceremonies (unlocking a plugin, approving a job, promoting a job to repeating, reporting upstream, authorizing a plugin-editing job at creation, and the others), and one ([WAITING]) is the deliberate generic — a catch-all for the cases where the seed agent legitimately needs input from the user and the situation does not fit one of the structured ceremonies.
 The prefixes cascade: when the agent batches multiple questions in one call, every question must carry a registered prefix, or the entire batch is rejected and the agent has to rewrite.
-The plugin owns no hidden state; the registry is its only state.
+The plugin owns no hidden state; the registry is its only state. ⓘ

 How shape compels cognition — per-prefix admission gates

 Shape lives on both sides — the question body and the option labels — and the design that closes the coverage gap is to give every prefix a body section-set that names what the question is FOR, plus an option-label set that names what the user is choosing between.
 [WAITING] is the test case for the body side.
 Today it admits any non-empty reason after the prefix; the next iteration would carry two required body sections — the actual question, and a justification block explaining why this needs user input and isn’t a decision the seed agent should make alone.
 The shape block becomes the seed’s own self-check: if it can’t write the justification, it doesn’t ask the question.
-The gate stops being a registry-membership filter and starts being a low-value-question filter — the agent reasons about whether the ask is worth the user’s attention BEFORE making it.
+The gate stops being a registry-membership filter and starts being a low-value-question filter — the agent reasons about whether the ask is worth the user’s attention BEFORE making it. ⓘ

 The same discipline generalizes to every prefix; each body shape names what the question is about, which forces the seed to decide what it’s about to do BEFORE handing the choice to the user.
 The coverage gap closes when every prefix carries a shape rich enough that filling it is the thinking — and the registry stops being a membership filter, becomes a slot-cognition filter that turns each ask into a deliberate, structured move.